ecomplus/store/README.md

 6. Back in the service accounts list, click the 3 dots (actions) and select _Manage keys_, generate and download a JSON key for the created account;

-7. Add a _secret_ to your GitHub repository with name `FIREBASE_SERVICE_ACCOUNT` and paste the key JSON;

-8. You may have to do the first deploy from your terminal with [Firebase CLI](https://firebase.google.com/docs/cli):
+7. Do the first deploy from your terminal with [Firebase CLI](https://firebase.google.com/docs/cli):
 ```bash
 # Install `firebase-tools` and login
 npm install -g firebase-tools && firebase login